4 Reasons a Judge Might Dismiss Your NJ Personal Injury Case

 decades combined experience.

-HOME > Personal Injury > 4 Reasons a Judge Might Dismiss Your NJ Personal Injury Case
+HOME > Blog > Personal Injury > 4 Reasons a Judge Might Dismiss Your NJ Personal Injury Case

 Early in your personal injury case the defense might file a motion to dismiss.
 If the judge dismisses your case, that’s it: it’s over.
 The defense has won and you won’t get any compensation for your injuries other than what your own insurance company will provide for you